marenwestermann/build-and-deploy-image-classifier/README.md

 ---

-This possum broke into my share house during the night and as a revenge switched off the hot water and part of the electricity the next day.
+This possum broke into my share house during the night and as a revenge for getting kicked out switched off the hot water and part of the electricity the next day.
 (Don't mess with Australian wildlife!)

 <img src="images/brushtail_possum6.jpg" alt="drawing" height="200"/>